 Sport Structures is committed to safeguarding and aims to create a culture of vigilance; we expect everyone who works at the company and with us, to share this commitment.
 Our staff take all welfare concerns seriously and encourage children and adults to talk about anything that worries them.
 We will always act in their best interest.
-We pay close attention to, and work within the legislative safeguarding requirements documented in 'Keeping Children Safe in Education' (September 2021), and the statutory Prevent duty.
+We pay close attention to, and work within the legislative safeguarding requirements documented in 'Keeping Children Safe in Education' (2023) and the statutory Prevent duty.

-We recognise that safeguarding and child protection is an essential part of the duty of care to all learners.
+We recognise that safeguarding and child protection is an essential part of the duty of care to all individuals we come into contact with.
 Everyone working for Sport Structures shares an objective to keep children and adults safe by:

-- Providing a safe environment for children and adults where they can learn and thrive - Establishing and maintaining an environment where children and adults feel confident to talk and are listed to. - Identifying children and adults who are suffering or are likely to suffer significant harm and taking appropriate action with the aim of making sure they are kept safe.
+- Providing a safe environment for children and adults where they can learn and thrive - Protecting children and adults from maltreatment - Establishing and maintaining an environment where children and adults feel confident to talk and are listed to. - Identifying children and adults who are suffering or are likely to suffer significant harm and taking appropriate action with the aim of making sure they are kept safe.